n7tae/mrefd/README.md

 sudo make install
 ```

-Please note that there is no easy way to uninstall OpenDHT once it's been installed.
+Please note that if you end up building the OpenDHT library, there is no easy way to uninstall it once it's been installed.

 ### Download the *mrefd* repository and enter the directory